sangxia/screen-stitch/README.md

 2. **Find the footer**: Analyze temporal variance below the header to locate stable UI elements in the footer region.
 3. **Define the ROI**: Use the area between header and footer as the scrolling region.
+4. **Handle carousel (if present)**: Detect an initial carousel band and extract distinct carousel images vertically before scrolling begins.
-4. **Estimate scroll**: For each frame, estimate vertical translation using phase correlation;
+5. **Estimate scroll**: For each frame, estimate vertical translation using phase correlation;
    validate with overlap NCC.
 If phase correlation fails, use template matching on the bottom strip to estimate scroll.
-5. **Stitch**: Append the newly revealed strip each step and stack all strips with the original header.
+6. **Stitch**: Append the newly revealed strip each step and stack all strips with the original header.

 ## Module layout